dateng2016/notes/infra_doc_v2.md

     -   Estimation/Quotation will be performed before assignment.
     -   Before estimating, we also need to call the availability API to confirm availability.

+When the user place an order from a merchant page.
+We need to fetch orders for some systems.
+For most of the systems, we just wait for the order notifications.

+Example flow

+-   Platform sends us a webhook(json payload)
+-   data preprocessing (some times we need to decrypt)
+-   Map the data into Shipday compatible data ->
+-   publishes the message of order data in a MQ

 # Shipday Integration Lib

 This library provides many functions used for integration.
 It is responsible for calling the API and get the responses.
 (API services will call these functions)